 Evaluation of Honors Work

-Swarthmore faculty grade all of the specific Honors courses and/or seminars taken as Honors preparations, but do not grade theses or other original work.
-At the end of their senior year, Honors candidates face visiting examiners from other institutions who, through their own written and oral examinations, have the sole responsibility for assessing the student's overall level of Honors as it appears on their final transcript.
+Swarthmore faculty grade all of the specific honors courses and/or seminars taken as honors preparations, but do not grade theses or other original work.
+At the end of their senior year, honors candidates face visiting examiners from other institutions who, through their own written and oral examinations, have the sole responsibility for assessing the student's overall level of honors as it appears on their final transcript.
 The visiting examiners give both written and oral examinations for course and seminar preparations and oral examinations for theses and other original work.
-An Honors candidate's performance in all the examinations is the basis for decision by the visiting examiners whether or not the student should receive a degree with honors, and for assignment by the visiting examiners of an overall level of Honors - Honors, High Honors, or Highest Honors - which appears on the academic record.
+An honors candidate's performance in all the examinations is the basis for decision by the visiting examiners whether or not the student should receive a degree with honors, and for assignment by the visiting examiners of an overall level—honors, high honors, or highest honors—which appears on the academic record.

 The Seminar Method

-Although a growing number of students prepare for some of their Honors preparations through combinations of courses, independent study projects, and theses, the seminar (a class of usually not more than eight students) remains a central feature of the program.
+Although a growing number of students make their honors preparations through combinations of courses, independent study projects, and theses, the seminar (a class of usually not more than eight students) remains a central feature of the program.
 In weekly meetings of three hours or more, students bear equal responsibility for reading the assigned material, preparing papers to be presented before the group, and leading the discussions.